crossbario/autobahn-js/README.md

 * provides asynchronous RPC and PubSub messaging patterns
 * uses WebSocket or HTTP long-poll as transport
 * easy to use Promise-based API
-* pluggable promises/deferreds: use [when.js](https://github.com/cujojs/when)  (built-in), [jQuery](http://api.jquery.com/category/deferred-object/) , [Dojo](http://dojotoolkit.org/reference-guide/1.7/dojo/Deferred.html), ECMA Script 6 or others
+* pluggable promises/deferreds: uses [when.js](https://github.com/cujojs/when) (built-in) with progress support for WAMP progressive calls
-* no dependencies
+* minimal dependencies (when.js for promises, CryptoJS for WAMP-CRA auth)
-* small size (244kB source, 111kB minified, 33kB compressed)
+* small size (~250kB source, ~110kB minified, ~35kB gzipped)
 * Open-Source (MIT License)